HL7/smart-health-cards-and-links/input/pagecontent/index.md

 Paper medical records--such as vaccination histories and insurance cards--are easily lost or damaged, are difficult to authenticate, and are often not on-hand when they’re needed.

 SMART Health Cards and Links are FHIR-based standards that address these challenges, enabling individuals to receive their health information and share it with others in a tamper-proof and verifiable digital form.
-The standards can also be used to share less sensitive information that doesn't need to be verified by the receiver.
+The standards can also be used to share information that doesn't need to be verified by the receiver.
 They provide a digital version of an individual's clinical information that can be kept at the ready and easily shared with others when the need arises--using a QR code, mobile app or web browser.

 Together SMART Health Cards and Links provide options that support multiple goals--from keeping a small amount of verifiable medical information close by to authorizing a trusted party to access their entire medical record.
 They empower individuals with secure, equitable, and privacy-preserving access to their clinical information.